Shungite: Properties, Facts and Photos

 Although minor shungite deposits have been reported in Austria, India, the Democratic Republic of Congo, and Kazakhstan, the original and largest source is near Lake Onega in northwest Russia.

-Shungite from Colombia has recently appeared on the market, however, it's unknown whether it's shungite or another type of carbon.
+Shungite from Colombia has recently appeared on the market.
+However, it's currently unknown whether this material is shungite or a different type of carbon.

 In 1879, a newly discovered material was described as an extreme sample of non-crystalline carbon.
 It was named Shungite after the village of Shun'ga, Republic of Karelia, where it was found.
 The history of Shun'ga Village can be traced back to at least 1375.